slok/kahoy/README.md

 Apart from knowing how to get an old and a new state from a git repository. **Git mode understands diff/patches**, this would make Kahoy only be applied what has been changed between these two revisions/commits.
 This is interesting in many cases:

-- When you have lost of resources:
+- When you have lots of resources:
   - Have a clear view of what is changing.
   - Blazing fast deployments.
 - Operators sometimes change deployed manifests, this mode avoids overwriting every manifest on each deployment.